mattpolzin/nix-idris2-packages/README.md

 ### Building a project
 Once you've got the package set, whether as a flake or not, you can use the `buildIdris` function (or see below for the even more convenient `buildIdris'` function).
-You get back a package set with options to build your package as either a library or an executable.
+You get back an attribute set with options to build your package as either a library or an executable.
 If you are building a library, you can choose to include the source code or not (including the source code is helpful for editor integrations when developing against the library).
 Here's a snippet